Types of Activities

 Practicing physicians are the main consumers of Category 1 credit.
 However, nurses in the State of Michigan, physician assistants, and nurse practitioners may also use Category 1 credit.
 Please be sure to check with your regulatory agency to ensure you are meeting the proper requirements based on your profession.

-Can I receive Maintenance of Certification (MOC) credit for PI CME?
+Can I receive Part IV Maintenance of Certification (MOC) for a PI CME activity?

 What are other types of credit available?

 Faculty planners can apply separately for a variety of credits based on the expected target audience.
 Please see the section on Other Credits by Specialty for additional information on how to apply.

 When should I apply for credit for my activity?

 Applications for credit designation for a new regularly scheduled series (RSS) can be submitted at any time during the calendar year.
 If approved, the credit will be available for approximately two years from the date of the approval as long as the activity remains in good standing.
 Approval can generally be obtained within 2 weeks from the receipt of a completed application.

 Applications for credit designation for a one-time activity must be submitted before the activity is advertised, which is often several months in advance of the course start date.
 When planning the event, allow a minimum of 2-3 weeks for the Faculty Planner to complete the application, gather the required documentation, and submit it to OCPD for review.
 Approval can generally be obtained within 2 weeks from the receipt of a completed application.